shashwat-mittal/GoGit/CONTRIBUTORS/IIITA/Second_year/Ksathwik03/info.md

 Ques - Name anyone Git or Github topic on which any issue is not made on this repo.
 Ans - Working on remotes.

+Ques - What changes to your procedure of doing this task will happen if I told you to write all first three answers (Ans - 1, 2, 3) at the end of the file.

+Ans - If we write at the end then we have to edit 1 hunk but by this method we have to edit 2 hunks